mlh123/BlogPostings/_recipes/recipe2.md

 ### Method:

 1. Crack the eggs in a large bowl with a splash of milk, salt and pepper, and get the **worker bees** to mix together.
-2. In a separate bowl, place the sliced apples, shredded cheese, basil and the delicious honey, and toss.
+2. In a separate bowl, place the sliced apples, shredded cheese, basil and the delicious ***Holden Honey Hives*** honey, and toss.
 3. Heat a round griddle pan with a tablespoon of olive oil.
 4. Then, pour enough batter to almost fit the pan and swirl to make the circle even-ish.
 5. When the eggs become firm, gently loosen with a spatula and crarefully flip (if you **bumble** and it goes wrong, make a **beeline** to scrambled eggs).